minetest-mods-camp/arena_lib/DOCS.md

 * `arena_lib.force_arena_ending(mod, arena, <sender>)`: forcibly ends an ongoing game.
 It's usually called by `/forceend`, but it can be used, for instance, to annul a game. `sender` will inform players about who called the function.
 It returns `true` if successfully executed
 * `arena_lib.join_queue(mod, arena, p_name)`: adds `p_name` to the queue of `arena`.
 Returns `true` if successful.
 If the player is already in a different queue, they'll be removed from the one they're currently in and automatically added to the new one
 * `arena_lib.remove_player_from_queue(p_name)`: removes the player from the queue is in, if any.
 Returns `true` if successful
-* `arena_lib.remove_player_from_arena(p_name, reason, <executioner>)`: removes the player from the arena and it brings back the player to the lobby if still online.
-Reason is an int, and it equals to...
+* `arena_lib.remove_player_from_arena(p_name, reason, <executioner>)`: removes the player from the arena and it brings back the player to the game world if still online.
+This is already extensively used within arena_lib, but modders can use it to customise their gameplay (e.g. to eliminate a player or to automatically kick a user who went AFK).
+This is *not* called when an arena is forcibly terminated
+	* `reason` is an integer, and it equals to...
 		* `0`: player disconnected.
-Calls `on_disconnect`
+Default used when: players disconnect
 		* `1`: player eliminated.
-Calls `on_eliminate` if declared.
-Otherwise calls `on_quit`
+Default used when: ---
 		* `2`: player kicked.
-Calls `on_kick` if declared.
-Otherwise calls `on_quit`
-  * `3`: player quit.
-Calls `on_quit`
-Default is 0 and these are mostly hardcoded in arena_lib already, so it's advised to not touch it and to use callbacks.
-The only exception is in case of manual elimination (i.e. in a murder minigame, so reason = 1).
+Default used when: players are kicked through `/arenakick`
+		* `3`: player quits.
+Default used when: players do `/quit` or when they leave the spectator mode
+		* All these reasons call `on_quit`, with the only exception of `1`, that calls `on_eliminate` if declared, and that only calls `on_quit` if there is no spectator mode
-Executioner can be passed to tell who removed the player.
-By default, this happens when someone uses `/arenakick` and `/forceend`, so that these commands can't be abused without consequences for the admin.
+	* `executioner` can be passed to tell who removed the player.
+By default, this happens when someone uses `/arenakick` and `/forceend`, so that these commands can't be abused without consequences for the admin
 * `arena_lib.send_message_in_arena(arena, channel, msg, <teamID>, <except_teamID>)`: sends a message to all the players/spectators in that specific arena, according to what `channel` is: `"players"`, `"spectators"` or `"both"`.
 If `teamID` is specified, it'll be only sent to the players inside that very team.
 On the contrary, if `except_teamID` is `true`, it'll be sent to every player BUT the ones in the specified team.
 These last two fields are pointless if `channel` is equal to `"spectators"`
 * `arena_lib.add_spectate_entity(mod, arena, e_name, entity)`: adds to the current ongoing match a spectatable entity, allowing spectators to spectate more than just players. `e_name` is the name that will appear in the spectator info hotbar, and `entity` the `luaentity` table.
 When the entity is removed/unloaded, automatically calls `remove_spectate_entity(...)`
 * `arena_lib.add_spectate_area(mod, arena, pos_name, pos)`: same as `add_spectate_entity`, but it adds an area instead. `pos` is a table containing the coordinates of the area to spectate